WebDevStudios/WDS-Coding-Standards/README.md

-# WDS-Coding-Standards
+# WebDevStudios Coding Standards

-A repository to house WDS linting and coding standards.
+A repository to house WebDevStudios in-house linting and coding standards.

 _________________________

-## Want to Contribute?
+# Want to Contribute?

 Please see [CONTRIBUTING.md](CONTRIBUTING.md).